 Importantly, our analytics dashboard provides us with extensive insight into what portions of our new updates readers find most valuable.
 We then use this to improve each subsequent edition so our audience keeps growing and existing subscribers get more of what they want.

-Rather than posting typical, text-heavy job listings, we use Foleon to create digital publications for every job vacancy.
+Rather than posting typical, text-heavy job listings, we use Foleon to create content experiences for every job vacancy.
 The positive feedback we get from applicants is incredible, and in some cases, the unique format of our vacancies has even been the reason some have come to work for us.

 And we make an effort to continue the experience even after a new employee has signed.
-Instead of overwhelming new colleagues with piles of paperwork, we start their journey with a beautiful digital publication detailing rules around sick days, vacation days, working hours, and other practical matters.
+Instead of overwhelming new colleagues with piles of paperwork, we start their journey with a beautiful content experience detailing rules around sick days, vacation days, working hours, and other practical matters.

 HR-related information isn’t always fun.
 But packaging it into a more presentable and easily digestible format can do wonders.
 Our research shows that readers spend 47% longer engaging with a Foleon than with traditional collateral — regardless of the topic.

 More importantly, using Foleon allows us to update information quickly.
 Labor laws and rules can change, and we believe our manual should also reflect the most up to date information.
-We need frequent access to our publications to update them, and our tool’s single sign-on (SSO) feature helps us easily access the publication without having to sign in repeatedly.
+We need frequent access to our content to update it, and our platform’s single sign-on (SSO) feature helps us easily access it without having to sign in repeatedly.